Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Finite Blocklength Regime

 \subsection{Spectral Properties}

-In the considered setup, Bob’s channel has a lower point-to-point unconstrained capacity compared to Eve’s channel, as detailed in Appendix~\ref{apx:simsen}.
-However, when examining the gain-to-noise power spectrum ratio (${|G(f)|^2}/{2\sigma^2}$) for both channels, we observe favorable frequencies for Bob where his channel has a higher gain-to-noise ratio than Eve’s channel (Fig.~\ref{Fig.GNR}($a$)).
+In the considered setup, Bob's channel has a lower point-to-point unconstrained capacity compared to Eve's channel, as detailed in Appendix~\ref{apx:simsen}.
+However, when examining the gain-to-noise power spectrum ratio $|G(f)|^2/(2\sigma^2)$ (see~\eqref{equ:Gf}) for both channels, we observe favorable frequencies for Bob where his channel has a higher gain-to-noise ratio than Eve's channel (Fig.~\ref{Fig.GNR}($a$)).
 By optimizing the input Markov sources, as demonstrated in~\cite{10068266}, these spectral discrepancies can be exploited to enable positive secure rates, as done in Example~\ref{ex:casestudy} (see Fig.~\ref{Fig:secrecy_gain}).
 Fig.~\ref{Fig.GNR}($b$) presents the normalized power spectra of sequences of length $10^5$ generated by Markov sources optimized for the first-order and fourth-order E-FSMCs representing the considered ISI-WTC.
-These Markov sources effectively allocate over $90\%$ of the total available power to frequency ranges where Bob’s gain-to-noise ratio surpasses Eve’s.
-Notice that the Markov sources shown in the upper- and middle-right subplots violate the upper bound constraint in~\eqref{ex:rule1}.
-In contrast, the lower-right subplot depicts the normalized power spectrum of a sequence generated by the optimized Markov source in Table~\ref{tbl:trellis1}, having $n=4$ and satisfying~\eqref{ex:rule1}.
+These Markov sources effectively allocate over $90\%$ of the available power to frequency ranges where Bob's gain-to-noise ratio surpasses Eve's.
+Notice that the Markov sources shown in the upper- and~middle-right subplots violate the upper bound constraint in~\eqref{ex:rule1}.
+In contrast, the lower-right subplot depicts the normalized power spectrum of a sequence generated by the optimized Markov source in~Table~\ref{tbl:trellis1}, having $n=4$ and satisfying~\eqref{ex:rule1}.